 Policy Press

 The Adult Safeguarding Practice Handbook 2e

-The second edition of this best-selling book continues to provide an essential guide to best practice in adult safeguarding.
-It includes recent legislation, guidance and research-based developments and relates them to practice examples.
+The second edition of this best-selling book provides an essential guide to best practice in adult safeguarding.
+It has been updated to include recent legislation, guidance and research-based developments and relates them to useful practice examples.

+Policy Press